ashleve/lightning-hydra-template/README.md

 **Why you should use it:** it allows you to rapidly iterate over new models and scale your projects from small single experiments to large hyperparameter searches on computing clusters, without writing any boilerplate code.
 To my knowledge, it's one of the most, if not the most convenient all-in-one technology stack for Deep Learning research.
 It's also a collection of best practices for efficient workflow and reproducibility.

 **Why you shouldn't use it:** Lightning and Hydra are not yet mature, which means you might run into some bugs sooner or later.
-Also, even though Lightning is very flexible, it's not well suited for every possible task.
+Also, even though Lightning is very flexible, it's not well suited for every possible deep learning task.

 ### Why PyTorch Lightning?
-PyTorch Lightning is a lightweight PyTorch wrapper for high-performance AI research.
+[PyTorch Lightning](https://github.com/PyTorchLightning/pytorch-lightning) is a lightweight PyTorch wrapper for high-performance AI research.
-Makes your code neatly organized and provides lots of useful features, like ability to run model on CPU, GPU, multi-GPU cluster and TPU.
+It makes your code neatly organized and provides lots of useful features, like ability to run model on CPU, GPU, multi-GPU cluster and TPU.

 ### Why Hydra?
-Hydra is an open-source Python framework that simplifies the development of research and other complex applications.
+[Hydra](https://github.com/facebookresearch/hydra) is an open-source Python framework that simplifies the development of research and other complex applications.
 The key feature is the ability to dynamically create a hierarchical configuration by composition and override it through config files and the command line.
-It provides convenient ways to manage experiments and contains many useful plugins, like Optuna Sweeper for hyperparameter search, or Ray Launcher for running jobs on a cluster.
+It  allows you to conveniently manage experiments and provides many useful plugins, like [Optuna Sweeper](https://hydra.cc/docs/next/plugins/optuna_sweeper) for hyperparameter search, or [Ray Launcher](https://hydra.cc/docs/next/plugins/ray_launcher) for running jobs on a cluster.
 <br>
 <br>
 <br>